egemenmermer/EVA/README.md

 2. **Backend (Spring Boot)** - REST API for user management and conversation handling
 3. **Frontend (React + TypeScript)** - Modern, responsive UI for interacting with EVA

+The system offers an interactive environment where software engineers can practice ethical decision-making through simulated scenarios and conversations with AI-powered manager personas.

 ## Features

 - 🤖 **AI-Powered Guidance**: Utilizes OpenAI GPT models for intelligent, contextual responses